-My name is Nick Ross and I’m an experienced data science professor and executive.
-Currently I’m an instructional professor and Director of the Data Science Clinic at the University of Chicago’s Data Science Institute.
-I also advise and invest in startups, personally as well as through the Polsky Center’s Transform Data Science and AI Accelerator.
+My name is Nick Ross and currently a professor at the University of Chicago’s Data Science Institute where I have two roles: I’m the Director of the Data Science Core facility and the Director of the Data Science Clinic I also advise and invest in startups, personally as well as through the Polsky Center’s Transform Data Science and AI Accelerator.
 Finally, I sit on the advisory board of Michigan State University’s Analytics Program.

-Before Chicago, I was Director of Backend Engineering and Data Science at The Meta (not Facebook).
-I spend most of my time working with boring technologies (node, python, k8s, docker and redis for example).
+Before the University of Chicago, I was Director of Backend Engineering and Data Science at The Meta (not Facebook).
+I spend most of my time working with boring technologies (Node, Python, K8s, Docker, PostgreSQL and Redis for example).
 I design cost-effective, scalable, cloud-based backend and data systems (ML/AI) as well as assemble the teams that build them.
 This includes all the fun stuff keeping the systems up at night.

 Formerly I was a professor at the University of San Francisco though I spent most of my time housed within their Data Institute and teaching in the Masters of Data Science Program (MSDS).
 Many commonly answered questions about USF’s MSDS Program can be found on my old Quora page, though some of this may be out of date.